KeremAydin98/Kanagawa/README.md

 # Kanagawa

 I have designed a simple e-commerce website using Django, html, css and Postgresql.
 The database and virtual environment is stored inside a Docker container.
 The website consists of three sections: books, songs, movies.
 Songs and movies sections are currently empty.
-The web

 ## Home Screen